danilowoz/danilowoz.com/src/pages/blog/sandpack.md

 ## A bit of self-reflection

 From a particular moment in my career, React.js started becoming omnipresent in the front-end community.
-Seeing so much innovation in the open-source community cultivated a strong desire in me to contribute to something real with a positive impact.
-Something that could last and possibly make the world a bit fairer.
+Seeing so much innovation in the open-source community cultivated a strong desire in me to contribute to something real with a positive impact. <strong>Something that could last and possibly make the world a bit fairer.</strong>

 This internal force manifested in impulsive actions and made me go beyond to pursue my goals.
 Maybe unconsciously, I knew when I joined the CodeSandbox team that its values (to be accessible, collaborative, and empowering) could give me the chance to achieve this goal in my career.